jaimetur/PhotoMigrator/README.md

 -ns, --no-albums-structure ['flatten', 'year', 'year/month', 'year-month']
        Specify the type of folder structure for ALL_PHOTOS folder (Default: 'year/month').
 -sg, --skip-gpth-tool
        Skip processing files with GPTH Tool.
-NOT RECOMMENDED because this is the Core of the Script.
-Use this flag only for testing purposses!
+NOT RECOMMENDED!!! because this is the Core of the Script.
+Use this flag only for testing purposses.
 -se, --skip-extras
        Skip processing extra photos such as  -edited, -effects photos.
 -sm, --skip-move-albums